octo-technology/OpenTezos/docs/baking/baking_explained.md

  Priority10 = Roll 7
 ```

-Consequently, the person who owns roll 6 will have priority to propose the new block.
-If he does not create and broadcast a block within a certain period, the baker who owns the roll number 9 may take over.
+Consequently, the person who owns roll #6 would have priority to propose the new block.
+If he does not create and broadcast it within a certain period, the next baker who owns roll #9 may take over.
 Note that a baker may have several rolls selected and therefore receive several priorities.

-A new priority list is established for each block.
+Each validation establishes a new priority list.

 ### Roll selection

 At each cycle, a random seed is created.
-This seed is used to produce baking rights (i.e. a list of priorities as mentioned above) based on a snapshot of existing rolls 2 cycles ago.
+A pseudo-random number generator uses the seed to generate the priority list based on a snapshot of existing rolls 2 cycles ago.

 #### Roll snapshots